 In addition, you could buy a room spray and hang a deodorizer block in the toilet.
 These products might not necessarily improve the hygiene of your vacation rental but an orderly environment that also smells pleasant will further enhance the feeling of cleanliness and comfort.

-In order to tip your guest experience over the edge, anticipate what your guests will need or want on their stay.
+In order to tip your guest experience over the edge, anticipate what your guests will need or want during their stay.

 Does it rain frequently at your vacation rental?
 Be sure to provide spare umbrellas or even a couple of plastic poncho raincoats for guests.

 There are many games for the outdoors that can be enjoyed by younger as well as older guests.
-A football, frisbee or badminton equipment are fun activities that everyone can join!43.
-Barbecue
+A football, frisbee, or badminton equipment are fun activities that everyone can join!

 Nothing can top a holiday barbecue party on a pleasant summer evening.
 Having a barbecue grill will definitely make your property stand out to travelers.